eccentricdevotion/TARDIS/food.md

     /tardisrecipe jelly-baby

-Each recipe gives 4 coloured jelly-babies, eating a jelly baby restores one hunger.
+Each recipe gives 4 coloured jelly babies, eating a jelly baby restores one hunger.

 ![jelly baby crafting](images/docs/jelly_baby.jpg)

+#### Paper bag

+You can store your jelly babies in a paper bag.
+- SHIFT-click the bag in inventory to store up to 4 stacks of Jelly Babies in it
+- RIGHT-click the bag in inventory to get a random Jelly Baby out of the bag

+    /tardisrecipe paper-bag

 ### Fish fingers